azeez-abp/devops_projects/git/README.md

 Move the code to this directory
 Do this 3 times for 3 other machines

+There are two major important thing about imperative commands
+1. Filtering
+2. Formating output

 The declarative version of this would simply read: 4 machines have software from this URL, installed at this directory.

-IaC encourages and promotes declarative system administration tools over custom imperative solutions.
+IaC eqncourages and promotes declarative system administration tools over custom imperative solutions.
 This led to the emergence of technologies like Docker Containers, Ansible, Terraform, and Kubernetes, which utilize static declarative configuration file

 ```
 - Declarative software follows a declaration of an expected state